-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and incorporate at least 2 citations in current APA format.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
-Each reply must be at least 100 words and incorporate at least 1 citation in current APA format.
-Acceptable sources include periodicals, newspapers, magazines, and the Bible.
+Each reply must be at least 100 words.
+This assignment aligns with the following FSLOs: SSI1 and SSI2

 InQuizitive Assignments (12)

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned module.
 Each quiz will be open-book/open-notes, contain 15 multiple-choice questions, and have a 1-hour time limit.
 This assignment aligns with the following FSLOs: SSI1 and SSI3